lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/19+ Her jaws.md

 The sight of her blood though?
 That was different.

-"What do you feel when you watch your immortal blood ebb away?"

 "Fear."
 Celestia responded ever calmer.

-It was so unusual, to fear death, to fear for [i]herself[/i].
-She savored the sensation, known to her but almost forgotten.

-The Queen was elated.
-Her wings buzzed, as she was slowly stepping away from the crumbling rubble.
-Her voice rang with echo: "Fear...
-Do you truly feel it?
-The unknown...
-The [b]ambiguity[/b]...
-Fear is wonderful..."

-Celestia wanted to fight her for real now.
-Not to go through motions, not to be engaged in some vague combat, not to act out battle that can end only in one way.
-She wanted to feel all the same that the Queen felt: passion and [i]love[/i] for fear, [i]love[/i] for life.
-This thrill...

 "Are you creature of fear, Chrysalis?"
 Celestia smirked, walking towards her.